Iceland Cruises

 We have answers.

-Cruises that visit Iceland come in three varieties.
-The most comprehensive is a circumnavigation of Iceland.
-Iceland circumnavigation cruises are 11-12 days and offer an in-depth and up-close exploration with plenty of time for unexpected wildlife.
-This is your chance to take cruise ships around Iceland.
+The most comprehensive exploration is a complete cruise around Iceland, also known as a circumnavigation of Iceland.
+Iceland circumnavigation cruises are 11-12 days and offer an in-depth and up-close exploration with plenty of time for unexpected wildlife, off vessel activities and port stops.
+Circumnavigation itineraries are the most popular cruises around Iceland.

-Shorter itineraries are available with Iceland cruises ranging from 6-8 days.
+Shorter itineraries are available ranging from 6-8 days.
 These cruises typically explore the Western half of Iceland.
 These shorter itineraries appeal to travelers on a budget with limited time.
+Shorter itineraries can be combined with an Iceland land tour.
+As our experts about pre and post packages or custom travel arrangements.

 Some Arctic cruises visit Iceland as part of a larger itinerary.
 These expansive cruises may include Greenland, Spitsbergen or all three, and range from 10-18 days or more.
 You can even disembark in Iceland from a greater North Pole expedition.
 Arctic cruises are as diverse as the region and there are small ship cruises for every style and budget.